Pkrysinski/MVC-Tech-Blog-app/README.md

 I WANT a CMS-style blog site,
 SO THAT I can publish articles, blog posts, and my thoughts and opinions.

-## Wireframe
-models/
-User has many Posts, and Posts have many Comments.

 ## Acceptence Criteria Notes

 GIVEN a CMS-style blog site...